Last updated: September 5, 2023

 - The competent supervisory authority is the Swiss Federal Data Protection Information Commissioner.

-- 2. Walnut shall process Personal Information on behalf of the Customer as a Service Provider under the CCPA and shall not: (1) sell or share the Personal Information; (2) retain, use or disclose the Personal Information for any purpose other than for Customer purpose specified in the Agreement; or (3) combine the Personal Information that Walnut receives from, or on behalf of, Customer with other Personal Information that it receives from, or on behalf of, another customer, or collects from its own interaction with California residents, expect as otherwise permitted by the CCPA.
+- Walnut shall process Customer Data on behalf of the Customer as a Service Provider under the CCPA and shall not: (1) sell or share the Customer Data; (2) retain, use or disclose the Customer Data for any purpose other than for Customer purpose specified in the Agreement; or (3) combine the Customer Data with other Personal Data that it receives from, or on behalf of, another customer, or collects from its own interaction with California residents, expect as otherwise permitted by the CCPA.

-- 4. Walnut agrees to notify the Customer if Walnut makes a determination that it can no longer meet its obligations under this Addendum or CCPA requirements.
+- Walnut agrees to notify the Customer if Walnut makes a determination that it can no longer meet its obligations under this US Addendum or US Data Protection Laws.